pagkly/Zed/Investopedia3/What Is Nationalization.md

 ## Understanding Nationalization

-Nationalization is more common in developing countries.
-[Privatization](https://www.investopedia.com/terms/p/privatization.asp), which is the transfer of government-run operations [into the private business sector](https://www.investopedia.com/terms/p/private-sector.asp), occurs more frequently in developed countries.
+Nationalization is more common in developing countries. [[Privatization]](https://www.investopedia.com/terms/p/privatization.asp), which is the transfer of government-run operations [[into the private business sector]](https://www.investopedia.com/terms/p/private-sector.asp), occurs more frequently in developed countries.

 Nationalization is one of the primary risks for companies doing business in foreign countries due to the potential of having significant assets seized without compensation.
 This risk is magnified in countries with unstable political leadership and stagnant or contracting economies.
 The key outcome of nationalization is the redirection of revenues to the country’s government instead of private operators who may export funds with no benefit to the host country.